HealthResearchAuthority/rsp-iras-performance-tests/README.md

 ### Main Test Function

 The core of the script is the default function, which contains the code that each virtual user will execute.
 This function typically makes HTTP requests, performs checks, and includes sleeps to simulate real user behavior.
+Note that we now make use of the custom `TrendSpecificRequestDuration` metric we defined previously,
+by adding the reponse time to it, once the request has completed

 <img src="https://github.com/HealthResearchAuthority/rsp-iras-performance-tests/blob/main/src/resources/images/mainDefault.png" alt="Main Default" width="1000" height="400">